stevenrskelton/stevenrskelton.github.io/_posts/2023-12-07-list-lookup-cache-w-scala-zio.md

 # Making `Seq[Key]` Calls Efficiently

-There are many use-cases benefiting from mutiple key requests and lookups.
+There are many use-cases where origin is most efficient at serving multiple keys.multiple keys are  from mutiple key requests and lookups.
 A typical example would be listing a social media user's friend list, reading names and avatars from a profile cache.
 Different users can have different friends, but also friends in common.
 When requesting multiple profiles from cache, how can we only request profiles not in the cache from origin?